-4.2 Text design
+4.5 Text design

 In the text field you can enter your own text for your image or text object.
 You can change the font size, color and type of the text.
 You can also give the whole text a text effect For this there are text-friendly effects available.
-However you can also create effects yourself in the image editor 267.
+However you can also create effects yourself in the image editor 23.

-You can find a finished project under File / Open / Sample project which contains various formats.
-The sample project can be found under the title "Quote with image".
+You can find a project under File / Open / Sample project which contains various formats.
+The sample project can be found under the title "Ideas for captions".